zaproxy/zaproxy-website/README.md

 > [!NOTE]
 > You can highlight important information in your articles or docs using different types of callouts (also known as admonitions – or alerts, as used in [the Hugo docs](https://gohugo.io/render-hooks/blockquotes/#alerts)).

-For compatibility with HTML and Markdown in both content and layout files, we use a mix of shortcodes and partials to display blockquote alerts.
-Shortcodes on their own don't work in layout files, so you'll want to call a partial in layout files but use a shortcode (that calls the partial) in Markdown and HTML content files.
+For compatibility with both content and layout files, we use a mix of shortcodes and partials to display blockquote alerts.
+Partials work in layout, but not content files.
+Shortcodes work in content, but not layout files.
+So you'll want to call the partial in layout files but use the shortcode (it calls the partial) in content files.

 The partial is at `site/layouts/partials/blockquote-alert.html`, and the shortcode is at `site/layouts/shortcodes/blockquote-alert.html`.

-There are five alert types.
-You can use these directly in Markdown and HTML cotent files.
-Omit the `title` parameter to keep the alert type as the default title (for example, a note alert will have "Note" as its title):
+There are five alert types as shown in the examples below.
+Omit the `title` parameter to keep the alert type as the default title (for example, a note alert will have "Note" as its title).
+The descriptions for the alert types are borrowed from the Hugo docs:

 ```
+# Shortcodes in content files

 {{< blockquote-alert type="note" title="Optional custom title">}}
 Useful information that users should know, even when skimming content.
 {{< /blockquote-alert >}}